colintsmith/startup/notes.md

 map(i => i+i) run function to map an array to a new array
 filter(i => i%2) = run function to remove items, removes items that do not match the filter? every(i => i < 3) = run function to test if all items match
 some = same thing as above but if any items match

+## JSON formats
+String, number, boolean, array, object {"a":1, "b":"someithng"}, null

 ## modules
 if you want to use a module you have created you have to export specific functions and then import the file in another file.: import { alertDisplay } from './alert.js';